Gizem-kaya/Image-Processing-with-Python/README.md

 # Image-Processing-with-Python
-Image processing exercises with Python from A to Z.
+Image processing libraries, functions and their usages in Python.